 In Safari, you can get to the look of the tabs by clicking on the "Tab View" button in the upper right corner on the iPad that comes directly from the new Yosemite version of OS X.

 Plus, there are new mail capabilities that allow you to use gestures to go directly from the message you compose onto your mailbox, simply by holding down.
 This allows you to check things while you are in the middle of the project and then you can pop back into the message that you were editorial clicking at the bottom of the screen.

-Quicktype is a new version of the keyboard in iOS 8.
-The keyboard finally supports keyword automatic suggestions to let you auto-fill quickly.
-This is contextual, so it offers up words based on what you have already typed.
+Quicktype is the new version of the keyboard in iOS 8.
+The keyboard finally supports keyword auto-suggestions to prevent you from filling out quickly.
+It is contextual, so it offers up words based on what you have already typed.

 In addition, he also knows who you are talking about, which is crazy.
 Knowing who you are talking, he will send before the prediction, which have the right to the kind of conversation you have with this particular person.
 This is of great importance if you are texting with your boss or your friend.

-Continuity is a new feature of Apple software coming out of the firmware for OS X Yosemite.
-The phone, ipad and computer will know about each other, and while you are in the middle of the task, you can switch from one device to another with a simple line.
+Continuity is a new feature of Apple software, beyond the firmware for OS X Yosemite.
+The phone, iPad and computer will know about each other, and while you are in the middle of a task, you can switch from one device to another from a simple line.

 When composing a letter on the computer, a small icon will appear on the bottom left of the cell on the mobile.
 Going up, just like to open the camera quickly, you can get directly into the same email project on your mobile.
 The same goes with the iPhone on the Mac.